Nitch-dev/CI-CD-pipline_githubActions/README.md

 ## A Simple yet Ugly site that is very easy to Modify

+## Important Note:
+* if you want to use it clone the repo then goto your cloned repo in settings and in Secreted tab added secretes of your dockerhub username password like
+* `DOCKER_USERNAME` `DOCKER_PASSWORD` You have to follow this syntax because its in the piplines .yml file
+*

 # How it works:

 * We commit change into the code to github